Undergraduate Course Descriptions

 ENG 304

-CAREER PREP FOR ENGLISH MAJORS
+CAREER PATHWAYS FOR ENGLISH AND CREATIVE WRITING MAJORS

-Delf, Elizabeth
+Delf, Liz

-CRN: 54851
+CRN: 42798

 “English major, huh?
 What are you going to do with that?”
 Anything you want!
 Creative Writing and English majors become lawyers, editors, administrators, non-profit fundraisers, and even (as everyone assumes) teachers.
 The same skills that you’ve used to analyze Beloved and give peer feedback in workshop can help you in the real world, too.
 As the National Association of Colleges and Employers (NACE) report on career readiness highlights, employers continue to value oral and written communication, critical thinking, and leadership, making these career competencies essential for future employability.